Melancholia States of the Atlantic Meridional Overturning Circulation: Introduction

-A recent modelling study \citep{Lohmann2024} indicates that the AMOC might possess, for certain values of the system parameters, well more than just two competing states: several distinct variants are found within both regimes of strong and weak circulation, associated with a rather complex bifurcation diagram and a web of possible transitions between the various competing states as parameters are varied.
-The presence of such a complex dynamical landscape suggests that the above-mentioned early-warning signals do not necessarily indicate that the loss of stability of the current state will lead to the AMOC falling into the 'OFF' state.
+A wealth of studies performed using models of different complexity support the overall picture proposed by Stommel \citep{Rahmstorf2005,Hawkins2011}, and observations of so-called early-warning signals associated with B-tipping indicate that the ongoing climate change might be leading to a loss of stability of the current active state of the AMOC, i.e., a loss of the present intense interhemispheric ocean heat transport \citep{Boers2021,Ditlevsen2023,vanWesten2024}.
+But it is worth noting that the real-world Atlantic comprises different interconnected turbulent circulation systems \citep{ROQ22}, which makes it hard to actually measure the AMOC and its component that is most affected by climate change and positive feedbacks.
+As a result, there is considerable uncertainty in how large the risk of an abrupt AMOC collapse is, what the preceding warning signs would be, and what the potential impacts are.
+As an example showcasing the complexity of the AMOC beyond the Stommel '61 picture, a recent modelling study \citep{Lohmann2024} indicates that the AMOC might possess more than just two competing states for certain values of the system parameters: several distinct variants are found within both regimes of strong and weak circulation, associated with a rather complex bifurcation diagram and a web of possible transitions between the various competing states as parameters are varied.
+The presence of such a complex dynamical landscape suggests that the above-mentioned early-warning signals do not necessarily indicate that a loss of stability of the current state will lead to the AMOC falling into the 'OFF' state.
 While early-warning signals investigate local properties of the system, it is clear that a more global view on the stability landscape of the system is helpful.